EnemigoPython/go-getit/README.md

 This is a key-value database I built from scratch (for the purpose of sharpening up my Golang & to play around with binary protocols)

 ## Build
-The build script contains an example of building the binary from source (in my example I have 2 copies of the executable but this was to run a copy at startup without a console window appearing; runs perfectly fine from a single binary)
+The build script contains an example of building the binary from source (in my example I have 2 copies of the executable but this was to run a copy at startup without a console window appearing; it runs perfectly fine from a single binary)

 ## Use
 ### Server